 Recent scholarly work suggests a decline in violence rates generally; however, when considering multiple forms of political violence, the rate of conflict occurrence in Africa has risen over the past 18 years.

 While every type of politically violent actor has increased their violence rates since 2009, organized, armed conflict in Africa is now mainly perpetuated by political militias and governments.

-Somalia, Libya, Sudan, Nigeria, and South Sudan are the most violent and deadliest states across Africa, at present.
+Somalia, Sudan, Libya, Nigeria, Egypt, and South Sudan are the most violent (see Figure 1) and deadliest states (see Figure 2) across Africa, at present.
 The levels of violence these different states experience reflect the diversity of the security challenges facing countries across the African continent.

 The most active and deadliest conflict actors can be categorized into two camps.
 Somalia is home to the 3 most active conflict actors in Africa: Al Shabaab, military forces, and unidentified armed groups (UAGs).
 Nigeria is home to the 3 deadliest conflict actors in Africa (in terms of civilian targeting): Boko Haram, UAGs, & the Fulani ethnic militia.